- February 13, 2013

 - Financial Controls – Financial controls include reconciliations, dividing the responsibilities and following the GAAP standards of accounting principles, all of which are implemented with view toward compliance, fraud and theft prevention.
 The role of the Controller is to ensure procedures are set up properly to manage that process without errors.

-Defining those responsibilities is essential to your business.
+Defining those responsibilities is essential for your business.
 While the specific roles may vary from business to business, one thing is certain: if your accounting department does not perform these key functions effectively and efficiently, you could be headed for some serious (and not so pleasant) surprises.

 The great news is that if these functions are covered well, you’ll find that your accounting department creates a solid base and the most important measurement tool for your company’s entire operation.